Annette Thychosen

-Annette Thychosen (born 30 August 1968) is a Danish footballer who played as a forward for the Denmark national team.
-She appeared 46 times, scoring 13 goals.
+Annette Kristina Thychosen (born 30 August 1968) is a Danish footballer who played as a forward for the Denmark national team.
 She was part of the team at the 1991 FIFA World Cup, UEFA European Championship 1991, and UEFA European Championship 1993.
-At the club level, she played for Odense BK in Denmark.
+At club level she played for Vejle B. Thychosen earned 46 caps and scored 13 goals for the national team.